-Sometimes people think that children, especially when young, don’t have bad or lasting reactions to trauma, but experts tell us this isn’t so.
-For example, children from birth to 5 years of age can experience traumatic stress, some of which comes from picking up on the emotions of the adults caring for them.
+Sometimes people think that children, especially when young, don’t have lasting reactions to trauma, but experts tell us this is not true.
+For example, children from birth to 5 years of age can experience traumatic stress, some of which comes from reading and feeling the emotions of the adults caring for them.

-• Children and youth who live in New Orleans have high rates of exposure to violence.
+Children and youth who live in New Orleans have high rates of exposure to violence.
 A recent study in New Orleans found a quarter of middle-school children had depression (with twice as many girls as boys), while a third of the same group suffered from PTSD (post-traumatic stress disorder).
-Over 29% had seen assaults, and 14% witnessed homicides.
+Over 29% reported they had seen assaults and 14% reported they had witnessed homicides.
 Over half said they were more worried about “personal safety” than “being unloved.”
-No question they are hurting.
+They are hurting.

-• If untreated, symptoms can lead to problems with behavior, depression, academics, family and peer relationships, and to more serious problems such as substance abuse, violence and committing crimes.
+If untreated, symptoms can lead to problems with behavior, depression, academics, family and peer relationships, and to more serious problems such as substance abuse, violence and committing crimes.
 Remember that: difficult feelings = difficult behavior.
+When kids don’t feel well, they do not act well.

 HOW CHILDREN REACT TO TRAUMAS